 Concentrate Our Resources on the U.S. Market.
 We intend to devote our near-term efforts toward mounting a successful system launch in the United States.
-We intend to explore select international markets to commercialize the vBloc Rechargeable System as our resources permit, using direct, dealer and distributor sales models as the targeted market best dictates.
+We intend to explore select international markets to commercialize the vBloc System as our resources permit, using direct, dealer and distributor sales models as the targeted market best dictates.
+Specifically, we are currently evaluating Canada as a market due to its relatively low barrier to entry and an established cash-pay bariatric patient market.

-Clinical Experience
+Our Clinical Experience